 What do you like most about your job?

 The People I work with and the different tasks within the role that you can do and the variation amongst those jobs.

 What advise would you give to new staff?

 Not to get frustrated at first.
 Take your time, take it easy and learn off as many people as you possibly can.
 Everyone has something to give to each other, and never think you know it all because you are always learning!

 Getaway with my wife and try new cafés and different towns.
 Getaway… Road Trips!
 Best recent ones would be a toss-up between Napier and Greytown.

 One memory you most treasure?

 I play the bass guitar and sing in a heavy metal/hardcore band, doing it since about nine years old.
 I have joined up with a group of guys, and we are doing more video online band thing, all originals, no covers!
 Inflicted is the name of the band.
 I love my music!

-Cameron Butler recently joined the FoodFlo International Team in our Factory.
-We caught up with him to get his opinion on the recruitment process and the journey of joining the team as a new employee.
+Cameron Butler is a member of the FoodFlo International Team in our Factory.
+We caught up with him shortly after starting the role to get his opinion on the recruitment process and the journey of joining the team as a new employee.

 You have recently started with FoodFlo as a Factory team member.
 What drew you to apply in the first place?